Particular/NServiceBus.Bootstrap.WindowsService/README.md

     PM> Install-Package NServiceBus.SelfHostStarter

+### Single use nuget

+This is a "single use nuget".
+So it after install, and adding code to your project, it will remove itself.
+Since it is single use there will never be any "upgrade", this is a "use and discard" approach.

+### For new self hosting applications

+This nuget helps you get started on a new self hosted NServiceBus application.
+If you have an existing NServiceBus project you have probably already solved the problems this nuget attempts to address.

+### In Memory

+This nuget configures everything to be in memory.
+The reason is that it makes no assumptions about your choice of persistence and it also aims to be run-able with no other dependencies.

+### Serilog

+The nuget is slightly opinionated in terms of logging library.
+[Serilog](http://serilog.net/) is currently he best logging library for .net.
+As such this nuget takes a dependency on it and wires it into the NServiceBus infrastructure.

 ## Drawbacks of the NServiceBus Host

 *The numbers and comparisons are taken from projects included in this repository*

 ### Performance

 In the larger scheme of things these numbers could be argued to be irrelevant, especially in the context of a real solution.
 However I am including them to show that a self hosted solution is in fact a little more performant.
-This is no surprise since a self host is a specific solution to a problem and hence can be more specialised.
+This is no surprise since a self host is a specific solution to a problem and hence can be more specialized.

 #### Startup time